prc16/whisper/README.md

 [![Whisper](https://raw.githubusercontent.com/prc16/whisper/master/.github/whisper-logo.png)](#readme)

-</div>

-# Whisper
-A Privacy-Centric Social Media Platform.
+### A Privacy-Centric Social Media Platform.

-## Introduction
 Whisper is a social media website that places user privacy at its core.
 In an era where data security and confidentiality are paramount concerns, Whisper provides a refreshing approach to online social interaction.

+</div>

 ## Key Features:

-### Anonymous Posting:
+* Anonymous Posting:
-Users can share their thoughts, photos, and updates without revealing their true identity.
+    * Users can share their thoughts, photos, and updates without revealing their true identity.

-### End-to-End Encryption:
+* End-to-End Encryption:
-Private messages and media files are protected with end-to-end encryption.
+    * Private messages and media files are protected with end-to-end encryption.

-### Customizable Privacy Settings:
+* Customizable Privacy Settings:
-Tailor settings to individual privacy needs for a personalized online presence.
+    * Tailor settings to individual privacy needs for a personalized online presence.

-### Community-driven Moderation:
+* Community-driven Moderation:
-Empower users to actively participate in maintaining a safe and respectful online environment.
+    * Empower users to actively participate in maintaining a safe and respectful online environment.

-### Self-Destructing Content:
+* Self-Destructing Content:
-Users can set a time limit on their posts, after which the content automatically disappears.
+    * Users can set a time limit on their posts, after which the content automatically disappears.

 ## Prerequisites
 Before getting started, ensure that you have the following prerequisites installed: